awegroup/TUDELFT_V3_KITE/data/aerodynamic/3D/README.md

 - Vire2022: The CFD RANS numerical setup, and a discussion of the data is presented in the paper:
     > *Viré, A., Lebesque, G., Folkersma, M., and Schmehl, R.: Effect of Chordwise Struts and Misaligned Flow on the Aerodynamic Performance of a Leading-Edge Inflatable Wing, Energies, 15, 1450, https://doi.org/10.3390/en15041450, 2022.*
+- Poland2025: The data are presented in the paper:
+     > *Poland, J. A. W., van Spronsen, J. M., Gaunaa, M., and Schmehl, R.: Wind Tunnel Load Measurements of a Leading-Edge Inflatable Kite Rigid Scale Model, Wind Energ.
+Sci.
+Discuss. [preprint], https://doi.org/10.5194/wes-2025-77, in review, 2025.*
 - CorrectedByPoland2025: The data are corrected by a 1.02° offset in the geometric angle of attack (the angle between the horizontal plane and the vector from mid-span leading-edge to trailing-edge).
 Furthermore the CS values, are non-dimensionalized by the projected area of the model, rather than the projected side area of the kite.
 Lastly, as a new axis system has been adopted, the orientation has been swapped, i.e. CS_new = -CS_old.
-The correction is presented in Poland et al. (2025):
+The correction is presented in Poland2025.
-    > *Poland, J. A. W., van Spronsen, J. M., Gaunaa, M., and Schmehl, R.: Wind Tunnel Load Measurements of a Leading-Edge Inflatable Kite Rigid Scale Model, Wind Energ.
-Sci.
-Discuss. [preprint], https://doi.org/10.5194/wes-2025-77, in review, 2025.*